 2. Call Your Service Providers and Negotiate Discounts

-“Most of the saving tip is all about cutting back the existing services and many of them are actually time-consuming and devastating.
-But here are a few things you can do today or even within a week: you can easily negotiate your cell phone, internet, cable, insurance, energy, credit cards, gym membership and other fees.
-With a few phone calls, you can lower the bills putting more money into the savings account.
+“Most of the saving tip is all about cutting back the existing services and many of them are time-consuming and devastating.
+But here are a few things you can do today or even within a week: you can easily negotiate your cell phone, internet, cable, insurance, energy, credit cards, gym membership, and other fees.
+With a few phone calls, you can lower the bills by putting more money into the savings account.
 Even a small saving of $10 each month means you save $120 in a year.

 3. Ask Your Employer About Discounts

 “Many employers offer significant savings to their employees ranging from gym membership to phone bills; you may not be aware of that.
 Check with your human resource team and analyze where you could be taking advantage of existing corporate discounts.” ― Jennifer McDermott, consumer advocate forfinder.com